 Why do I have to go to counseling?
 Do I really need to go?
 These are the questions that teenagers ask their parents if they require or suggest to them that they need to go to counseling.

 Am I Crazy?

 First off, counseling is not for “crazy” and non-communicative people.
+Daisy Chow, LPC, NCC once said, “Just because I’m in therapy it doesn’t mean that I am crazy.
+No one is going to invalidate your problems.”
 Second, in our world today, at least one out of five teenagers have a mental health concern that needs to be addressed, and no, it doesn’t mean they’re crazy.
 They just need help to overcome that mental health issue.
 Third, it is prevalent to experience depression, anxiety, and extreme stress in school and with friends.
 These are just some of the many mental health issues.
 It is also the very reason why teenagers need counselors who can assist them in understanding themselves and learning how to cope with such conditions.